bhk0216/final_project_proposal/modelling.md

 averaging (regression).
 Random Forest is robust to overfitting, handles high-dimensional data well, and provides feature importance scores.

-### First, construct the model and generate the results!
+### First, construct the model with all predictors and then show the feature importance trends (the trend is descending according to the MeanDecreaseAccuracy)!

 author: Yonghao YU